• Skip to primary navigation

 But if you’re paying more on your loans and reasonably believe that you can afford it into the future, you should probably avoid income driven repayment plans.

-Income driven repayment plans like IBR, PAYE, and RePAYE are great to provide a low monthly payment, but they end up costing more in interest over the life of the loan.
+Income driven repayment plans like IBR, PAYE, and ICR provide lower monthly payments, but they end up costing more in interest over the life of the loan.
 For people looking to aggressively pay off their loans, this just adds more in cost.

 Challenge yourself to stay on the standard 10 year repayment plan for Federal loans, or consider refinancing to a private loan to save money.